Jay Mohr: Acting

 In 2003 and 2004, Mohr created, hosted, and was executive producer of NBC's Last Comic Standing reality television program.
 The show aired for three seasons, but was cancelled near the end of the third season due to poor ratings, only to be renewed later.
 Mohr was very vocal toward NBC concerning its cancellation and did not return for the show's fourth season in 2006.
 Mohr was replaced with new host Anthony Clark, but was credited as a consultant.
 On the season finale of Last Comic Standing 4, Mohr performed as a guest comedian.
 His recurring role on the TV series Ghost Whisperer developed into a regular role.
 He appeared in "My Own Private Practice Guy", a 2003 episode of the sitcom Scrubs, and in three episodes of The West Wing in 2004 in the recurring role of Taylor Reid.
 Parts of Mohr's stand up was featured in Comedy Central's animated series Shorties Watchin' Shorties.
 In 2005, he and his Giraffe Productions company inked a deal with Sony Pictures Television.

 Mohr starred as newly divorced father Gary Brooks, the title character, for two seasons on the CBS sitcom Gary Unmarried.
 Paula Marshall played his ex-wife.
 In January 2010 he took the role as Billy in Clint Eastwood's thriller film Hereafter.
 He also guest-starred on NBC's Outlaw in 2010.

+He has an upcoming starring role alongside Tom Blyth in the comedy Discussion Materials adapted from Bill Keenan's memoir of the same name.